yigiteren/platformer-controller-2d/README.md

 - Finally not necessary, but for more predictable results, I suggest you to add a Physics Material to both player and ground and set the friction to 0.
 You can use **No Friction Material** provided in the example assets.

 You are done!
 Start the game and enjoy your 2D controller! :)

+## License

+Attribution is not required, but is welcomed.
+You are **allowed** to use this controller in your commercial/non-commercial projects.
+You are **not allowed** to redistribute/resell the project.